FriendsInGlobalHealth/atomfeedfilters/README.md

 Include the filter strategy component name in the ﻿feedFilterBeans array of the atomfeed configuration on the client machine.
 Available filter strategy names are listed below.

-* _atomfeed.locationFeedFilterStrategy_ : Filters visits, encounters, and obs based on location name.
+* _atomfeedFilters.LocationBasedFilterStrategy_ : Filters visits, encounters, and obs based on location name.
 Provide the location name as the global property _atomfeedfilters.location.name_ value.